 Skip to main content

 Sofie has several ways to find or use information.
 They sound similar, but they solve different problems.
-Use this guide when you are deciding whether to open Search, turn on Workspace search, enable Web search or Deep research, attach a file, or add a Sofie item as context.
+Use this guide when you are deciding whether to open Search, turn on Workspace search, enable Web search, Deep research, or Sofie Guide, attach a file, or add a Sofie item as context.

 Choose the right source path